 The UB Center for Successful Aging (UBCSA) seeks to foster novel, even unexpected, research collaborations among UB faculty and with external community-based partners to solve challenges facing older adults.
 UBCSA’s Seeds for Innovation in Successful Aging (SISA) program funds innovative, interdisciplinary / interprofessional preliminary research projects that have the potential to transform the way we think about aging and the practice and policy choices we make with and about older individuals and populations.

-Proposals will be reviewed by ad hoc panels of faculty who will make recommendations to the directorate of the UBCSA, which will collectively make the final funding decisions.
+Proposals will be reviewed by a panels of faculty members who will make recommendations to the directorate of the UBCSA, which will collectively make final funding decisions.
 Proposals will be evaluated according to the following general selection criteria:

 Plans to leverage current internal resources or departmental/school cost-sharing to ensure the success of the project are encouraged.